-Norman Public Library West adds to its Summer Reading Program by sharing stories and a love of reading with its youngest readers in its weekly Story Times, hosted at 10 a.m. on Tuesday mornings, in June beginning June 6.
+Norman Public Library West is sharing stories and a love of reading at its weekly Story Time.

 Story Times are scheduled at 10 a.m. on Tuesdays, Aug.
 1, 8, 15, 22 and 29.
 The programs are geared to children in pre-Kindergarten and younger and their caregivers and include books, music, stories, games and more.